gabeabreu/Gabeabreu/README.md

 <img src="https://user-images.githubusercontent.com/84470114/151730209-27e1ff55-b973-4daa-9203-ff1665acf680.png">
 <h1>Hi, I'm Gabriel</h1>
-<p>I'm finishing my bachelor this year and looking for a web or mobile job.
-I'm currently working as a React Native developer.</p>
+<p>I'm finishing my bachelor this year and working as React engineer for 0xCarbon.</p>

 <!--
 **gabeabreu/Gabeabreu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.